AdvikarA/AdvikarA.github.io/scioly.markdown

 ---
 layout: page
-title: SciOly
+title: High School
 permalink: /scioly/
 weight: 3
 ---

-### What
+### Science Olympiad

 <div class="scienceteam">
         <p class="blurbt">
           Science Olympiad/Science Team has been the most influencial experience of High School for me.
 This page is for some notes and tests I've written.
-Lots of cool stuff
+Lots of cool stuff.
         </p>
       </div>